symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 Aggregate bonded
 ****************

-In case that the transaction requires signatures from other participants, then the transaction is considered to be **bonded**.
+An aggregate transaction is  considered to be bonded if requires signatures from other participants.

-.. note:: When sending an **aggregate bonded transaction**, an account must first send and get confirmed a Lock Funds Transaction for this aggregate with at least ``10`` XEM.
+.. note:: When sending an **aggregate bonded transaction**, an account must first announce and get confirmed a Lock Funds Transaction for this aggregate with at least ``10`` XEM.

 Once an aggregate bonded is announced, it reaches partial state and notifies its status through WebSockets or HTTP API calls.

-Every time a cosignatory signs and announces an aggregate bonded cosignature, the network checks if all the required cosigners have already signed.
-If it is the case, the transaction changes to unconfirmed state until the network accepts it, and it is included in a block once processed.
+Every time a cosignatory signs the transaction and announces an aggregate bonded cosignature, the network checks if all the required cosigners have already signed.
+In this situation, the transaction changes to unconfirmed state until the network accepts it, and it is included in a block once processed.

 .. raw:: html